How to Start Running: Shoes, Gear and Training Plans for Beginners

 I love having a training plan because it keeps me on track with my runs.
 When I don’t have a plan, I tend to take more rest days than I need to.
 I am a visual person so I like to print my training program and put a big X on every run that I complete.
 It’s so satisfying!

-Q: Okay, but how do I start running?
+Q: Okay, but how do I start running as a complete beginner?

 Short answer: You have to just start!